Date of Degree

 Copyright 2013 Fan Yang

 Yang, Fan.
 "Asymptotics for Risk Measures of Extreme Risks."
-PhD diss., University of Iowa, 2013.
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2013.